FREQUENTLY ASKED QUESTIONS

 These sessions will be hosted on Zoom and recorded for publication on Vimeo & our social media sites for reference in the case you are unable to attend.
 Registration is required.

-Once the application period closes, our expert panel of judges will review each application and shortlist artists who meet all preliminary criteria.
-The selection criteria includes:
+Once the application period closes, a three-person expert panel of judges will review each application and make recommendations for three artists who best meet the selection criteria.
+The general scoring criteria includes four key elements:

-- Quality & Artistic Merit of Work Samples
+- Originality & Artistic Merit of Previous & Current Work

 We celebrate how approaches to community-engaged art-making can be as varied as urban interventions, guerrilla architecture, curatorial work, public art, project-based community practice, interactive/innovative media, and performance.
 Artists who are interested in applying are encouraged to think about how their practice can interact and collaborate with community members and neighborhood public spaces in order to effectively engage our culturally diverse audiences and stimulate social transformation and community building.